Monday, January 26, 2026

 4. Digital Literacy - It is non-negotiable in today's time!
 Should include simplified concepts of modern day computers, phones, laptops, applications, etc.

-6. Business Studies (Industry & Commerce, Economics and Accounts) - Should be taught early!
+6. Business Fundamentals (Industry & Commerce, Economics and Accounts) - Should be taught early!
 Frankly we were taught tougher science in our early years (like classes VI - VIII) but the commerce taught during the later years (like IX - X, when students leave science) was too basic!
 Basics of management should be known at an early stage.

 7. Civilizational Studies (Geography, History, Civics & Politics) - Should be concise and age-friendly!

 8. Social Studies (Philosophy, Sociology, Psychology and Anthropology) - You will not be able to understand civilizational studies without understanding these aspects!
+Should also include authentic quotations from scriptures like Quran, Purans, Vedas, Gita, Upanishads, etc .......
+To avoid misrepresentations that may cause social divide!

 Note : Aspects of Physical Geography like Geology, Hydrology, Oceanography, Pedology, Astronomy, etc are a part of Environment in Fundamental Science.
 The Geography in Civilizational Studies includes human geography and regional geography.